 Alabama Car Accident Settlement Process and Timeline

 It’s understandable to want to know what to expect during the car accident settlement process in Alabama.
 Although each case is unique, certain legal processes remain uniform and largely the same case to case.
 Learning what may happen during settlement negotiations can help you prepare for the journey ahead.
-Working with the Mobile car accident lawyers at Long & Long Attorneys at Law, is the best way to get an idea of how your case may proceed.
+Working with the Mobile car accident lawyers at The Long Brothers, is the best way to get an idea of how your case may proceed.
 A basic outline of events follows:

 - First 24 hours.
 After your accident, it is in your best interests to contact your insurance company as soon as you can.
 Most insurers have rules in place that require “as soon as possible” accident reporting.
 Otherwise, you could lose your right to coverage.